-Any willful and/or deliberate act committed with the intention of promoting sexual favors or furthering acts lewd or lascivious in nature, any unsolicited sexual proposal or offensive touching of another person, or any act of indecent exposure

-The possession, use, or control of any dangerous instrument (whether operable or inoperable, loaded, or unloaded) which could be used to cause harm, injury, or death to another person -- may include but not be limited to guns, knives, daggers, razors, clubs, explosives, metallic knuckles, slingshots, and other chemical weapons or devices.
+G. Robbery: The act or attempted act of taking of money, property, or possessions from another against his/her will through use of force, violence, or fear H. Sexual Offenses/ Rape: Any willful and/or deliberate act committed with the intention of promoting sexual favors or furthering acts lewd or lascivious in nature, any unsolicited sexual proposal or offensive touching of another person, or any act of indecent exposure I. Weapons: The possession, use, or control of any dangerous instrument (whether operable or inoperable, loaded, or unloaded) which could be used to cause harm, injury, or death to another person may include but not be limited to guns, knives, daggers, razors, clubs, explosives, metallic knuckles, slingshots, and other chemical weapons or devices.
 Any other item not so defined as a weapon may be treated as a weapon under this section if the item is used in the nature of a weapon to threaten or injure any other person.
 Such items may include, but not be limited to, a bat, pole, whip, or any other object capable of being used to cause an injury to another person.
 "Look-a-like" or toys which resemble weapons including, but not limited to, paintball guns, water guns, dart guns, knives, daggers, and grenades shall be considered under this level if used or displayed as a weapon.
-Mere possession of a "look-a-like" or toy weapon may be considered a Level IV offense if the circumstances and/or age of the student warrants.
-(Weapons shall be confiscated and will not be returned to the student.)
+Mere possession of a to the student.)

+"look-a-like" or toy weapon may be considered a Level IV offense if the circumstances and/or age of the student warrants.
+(Weapons shall be confiscated and will not be returned

 NOTICE: Any student who is determined to have brought a firearm, as defined in Section 921 of Title 18 of the United States Code and School Board Policy 5.14 to school, any school function, or on any school sponsored transportation will be recommended for expulsion, with or without continuing educational services, from school for a period of not less than one (1) full year and referred for criminal prosecution.
+The Superintendent, or his/her designee, may consider the one (1) year